C to Ada Translation Patterns¶

 Ada.Text_IO.
 Reserved words

 Following this scheme doesn't preclude adding additional, project-specific rules.

-Interfacing C and Ada¶
+Manually interfacing C and Ada¶

 Before even considering translating code from C to Ada, it's worthwhile to evaluate the possibility of keeping a portion of the C code intact, and only translating selected modules to Ada.
 This is a necessary evil when introducing Ada to an existing large C codebase, where re-writing the entire code upfront is not practical nor cost-effective.